julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 Unlike the serpent, these house spirits did not usually take clear animal form.

-They were understood less as beings with identity than as forces bound to place, indifferent to human lineage or intention.
+They functioned not as named beings, but as forces bound to place bound to place, indifferent to human lineage or intention.

 They were described through **effects**, not appearances:
 - unexplained knocking or footsteps